CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/Vagrant-and-VirtualBox.md

 For more information on configuring VMs with Vagrant, refer to the {{<exlink url="https://docs.vagrantup.com/v2/" text="Vagrant documentation">}}.

-You can explore the various demos available as part of the cldemo-vagrant family of repositories located {{<exlink url="https://github.com/CumulusNetworks/cldemo-vagrant#available-demos" text="here">}}.

-## Additional Configuration Options

-### Add Switch Port Interfaces to a Cumulus VX VM
+## Add Switch Port Interfaces to a Cumulus VX VM

 By default Vagrant only configures the first network interface (eth0) for its own use.
 You must configure additional network interfaces, such as the Cumulus Linux switch port interfaces, in the `Vagrantfile`.
 Normally, you configure these interfaces to use a private network.
 By default, Vagrant provides one preconfigured private network, although you can choose to create additional private networks.
 You can connect one or more network interfaces to a private network.